Aviral-14/Cine-Match/README.md

 ## How It Works

 CineMatch uses advanced algorithms to analyze your movie preferences and viewing history.
-It then compares this data with our extensive movie database to suggest films you're likely to enjoy.
+It then compares this data with our extensive movie database to suggest films you're likely to enjoy

 ## Getting Started